Personal Injury Lawyer in Philadelphia, PA

 Proving a Slip and Fall

-In order to prove negligence, you or your slip and fall lawyer may need to consider the following questions:
+In order to prove negligence, you or your slip and fall lawyer in Philadelphia, PA may need to consider the following questions:

 - Did the movie theater create a condition that was hazardous and the cause of your slip and fall?